 First, it sure does help to be personable.
 You've probably met or even have friends who have said "I don't like people".
 Truly, that just means they don't have good communication skills and have difficulty expressing themselves or understanding the expressions of others.

 #2 Enjoyment in Helping

-Our profession is all about meeting people in their homes and making them feel comfortable with the fact that the chef is going to likely be all alone in their house, often having access to door codes and other private information.
+Our profession is all about meeting people in their homes and making them feel comfortable with the fact that the chef is going to be all alone in their house, often having access to door codes and other private information.
 Making others feel at ease is often something that comes naturally to those who enjoy helping others.

-Attention to Detail
+#3 Attention to Detail

-Having attention to detail is not essential to being a personal chef, but goes a long way in the realm of customer service.
-If you remember that the Jones' love olives in their spaghetti sauce, it's going to make them feel special.
+Remembering that the Jones' love olives in their spaghetti sauce is going to make them feel special.
 It could be that you thought to put those notes into your recipes, not that you actually "remember", but this little attention to detail will mean a lot to the family you're cooking for.

 You may show up and only one out of the six burners are working.
 You must adapt for the day.
 One day, your client may announce that they're vegetarian.
 Well, now it's time to adapt a new menu for this client.
-You see what I mean?
+Do you see what I mean?

 Are these all qualities you possess?
 Or is it that you think these qualities are not important as a personal chef?